 Kalos, 1 issue, Arlington, Virginia: Comitia, 1976.
 Edited by J. Z. Eglinton [Walter Henry Breen].
 Scholarly historical, literary and political articles on Greek love.

 Koinos, Amsterdam: Amikejo Foundation, 73 issues bilingual in English and German, 1993-2012.
 Essays on politics and art and book and film reviews on adolescent boys in general, but with emphasis on their role in Greek love.
 Finely-produced and illustrated in colour (with no nudity).

 The Lover: journal of sexual politics, 6 issues, Berlin: Karl Andersson, 2015-17.
 Successor to Destroyer: Journal of Apollonian Beauty and Dionysian Homosexuality, qv., with the same editor and similar content.

 Magpie.
 The Journal of the Paedophile Information Exchange, at least 17 issues, London: P.I.E., 1977-82/4.
-Some issues edited by Steven Adrian Smith.
+First issue(s) edited by Humphrey Barton [Brian Taylor]; some later ones by Steven Adrian [Steven Adrian Smith].
 News, letters and articles, which despite the title, were more concerned with Greek love than pedophilia, as were the black-and-white illustrations of clothed children, almost all pubescent boys.

 Martijn, 36 issues, Amsterdam: Vereniging Martijn, 1982-86.
 In Dutch.
 Essays, letters and interviews about child/adult sexual relationships, but most focussed on Greek love, illustrated exclusively with a few black-and-white images of (clothed) pubescent boys (thus underlining its essentially pederastic character).
 Succeeded by OK, qv.